 Committee members: Gary Clark, Tina Gao, Sam Grover, Hannah Mikkonen, Eeling Ng, Tony Patti.

-The Victorian branch selected the Mottled Brown Sodosol as the state soil.
+The Victorian branch selected the Mottled Brown Sodosol as their State Soil.
 Also known as Yellow or Brown Duplex soils, Mottled Brown Sodosols are widespread across Victoria, predominantly in the 450 - 800 mm rainfall zone.
 They are used mainly for dairying and grazing, but increasingly land use is changing to cropping in the south-west.

 These soils have yellow to brownish yellow coloured upper subsoil horizons that are usually mottled due to variable and restrictive drainage conditions.
 They generally have a bleached subsurface (A2) horizon leached of most of its nutrients and often waterlogged as water builds up on top of the dispersive subsoil after heavy rains.